FluxML/fluxml.github.io/tutorials/_posts/2020-11-18-metalearning.md

 tag: Other and contributed
 ---

- This is a shortened version of https://www.domluna.me/meta-learning/.
+ This tutorial is a shortened version of https://www.domluna.me/meta-learning/.
 Meta-learning is an algorithm which learns to learn.

 We will use meta-learning to train a neural net which can be fintuned to accurately models a sine wave after training for few iterations on a handful of x, y coordinates.